alvinng4/grav_sim/5_steps_to_n_body_simulation/step4.md

 Our final algorithm is the leapfrog method, which is a second-order symplectic method.
 Similar to the Euler-Cromer method, it conserves energy over time.
-We will implement the Kick-Drift-Kick variant (KDK), which is given by a velocity kick for half time step,
+We will implement the Kick-Drift-Kick (KDK) variant, which is given by a velocity kick for half time step,

 $$
     \mathbf{v}_{n+1/2} = \mathbf{v}_n + \frac{1}{2} \mathbf{a}(\mathbf{r}_n) \Delta t,